The Ultimate Guide To Snuffle Mats: How To Make Them

 It might take a while to tie the entire mat.
 I did mine while watching 4 episodes of Dr. Who – a little bit of healthy habit stacking!
 (Read more about healthy habits here if you’re interested).

 Et Voila!
 You have now made your beloved fur-baby a wonderful, fun gift.
-Dig out the dog treats, hide some in the mat, and let your mutt sniff away to its heart’s content.
+Dig out the dog treats, hide some in the mat, and let your mutt sniff away to his heart’s content.

 HOW TO MAKE A MACHINE WASHABLE SNUFFLE MAT